-Caring for a baby with a serious heart problem, such as transposition of the great arteries, can be challenging and frightening.
+Caring for a baby with a serious heart condition, such as transposition of the great arteries, can be challenging.
 Here are some strategies that may help make it easier:

 - Seek support.
 Ask for help from family members and friends.
 Talk with your child's cardiologist about support groups and other types of assistance that are available near you.

-- Record your baby's health history.
-You may want to write down your baby's diagnosis, medications, surgery and other procedures and the dates they were performed, your child's cardiologist's name and phone number, and any other important information about your baby's care.
-This record will help you recall the care your child has received, and it will be helpful for doctors who are unfamiliar with your baby to understand his or her health history.
+- Record your or your baby's health history.
+Write down the diagnosis, medications, surgery, and other procedures and the dates they were performed, along with any doctor's names and numbers.
+This record will be helpful for health care providers who are unfamiliar with your or your baby's health history.

-Talk about your concerns.
-You may worry about the risks of vigorous activity, even after your child has had corrective surgery.
-Talk with the cardiologist about which activities are safe for your child.
-If some are off-limits, encourage your child in other pursuits rather than focusing on what he or she can't do.
+- Encourage safe activities.
+After corrective surgery, you or your child may need to avoid certain types of vigorous activities.
+Talk with the cardiologist about which activities are safe.
+If some are off-limits, encourage other pursuits rather than focusing on what can't be done.

-Although every circumstance is different, remember that due to advances in surgical treatment, most babies with transposition of the great arteries grow up to lead active lives.
+Every circumstance is different.
+But due to advances in surgical treatment, most babies with transposition of the great arteries grow up to lead active lives.